jinzhuer/Linguistic_Stego/README.md

-# Text_Stego
+# Linguistic_Stego
-Text Steganalysis Based on Multi-Head Self-Attention<br />
+Linguistic Steganalysis Based on Multi-Head Self-Attention<br />

 The dependency and instruction will be added soon.